llewellynksj/little-white-dress/README.md

 <br>

-#### Recommendations
+#### RECOMMENDATIONS
-What is the app for?

-  * Holds the database for any products displayed on the website
+  * Holds the database for all recommendations made in the brides community section of the website
-  * Displays the homepage and various product views
-  * Adds liked products to customer record
+  * Displays all recommendations including specific recommendations to logged in users
+  * Enables CRUD functionality:
+    - Create a Recommendation
+    - Read all community Recommendations
+    - Update and amend own Recommendations
+    - Delete own Recommendations

 Models: